yetibot/yetibot.github.io/resources/templates/md/posts/2019-04-22-all-your-data-are-belong.md

 !twitter show yetibot_chatops | head 3 | data show
 ```

-This works because there is symmetry between `:result/data` and `:result/value`.
+This works because there is symmetry between `:result/data` and `:result/value`,
+meaning each item in the `:result/value` collection corresponds with each item
+in `:result/data` or some subset of `:result/data.
+This doesn't mean that
-However, this doesn't mean that `:result/data` must be a sequential collection.
+`:result/data` must be a sequential collection.
+Often API responses return a top
-Often times API responses return a top level map as the body with useful
+level map as the body with useful attributes like `:total-count` or other meta
-attributes like `:total-count` or other meta data, then return the collection as
+data, then return the collection as an attribute of that map, e.g. `:items`.
+In
-an attribute of that map, e.g. `:items`.
-In cases like these we don't want to
+cases like these we don't want to give up those potentially-useful attributes,
-give up those potentially-useful attributes, so instead commands can return an
-optional KV in their response, e.g.:
+so instead commands can return an optional KV in their response,
+e.g.:

 ```clojure
 {:result/value ["red" "green" "blue"]